 Portland home buyers who use an FHA loan to buy a house must make a down payment of at least 3.5% of the purchase price or the appraised value.
 So the price of the house you are purchasing will influence the size of your down payment.

-The median home value for Portland, Oregon is steadily catching up to the current (2018) FHA loan limit in the area.
-According to the real estate information company Zillow, the city’s median home value rose to $438,549 as of April 2018.
-That was an increase of about 3.4% from the same month a year earlier.
-And prices are still rising across the metro area.
+The median home value for Portland, Oregon is slowly catching up to the current (2021) FHA loan limit in the area.
+According to the real estate information company Zillow, the city’s median home value is $487,177 as of December 2020, as mentioned above.

 You might recall from the math classes of your youth that the “median” is basically the middle number — or midpoint — for a range of values.
 So a “median home price” means that half of the properties in the area are priced above that level, while the other half are priced below it.